chotchki/feophant/README.md

     At a minimum I need to support a get for update, update and release lock.
     I'm not sure I understand how this should work :(.
 I think need to commit to another layer.

-Implemented stronger page checking to make sure we don't store something that won't work on the file system.

 Back to indexes for now.
 I need to make a decision on how to handle them hitting the file system.
     Postgres uses a series of OIDs to map onto disk.

     I've been using uuids, I think I'm going to continue that.
 That would also solve the postgres fork approach.

-I'll have to switch IOManager to use uuid instead of Table as a key.
-Upside, I'm basically already doing that. (done)

 Next up implementing the index manager to add entries to the index.